arthurnonaka/arthurnonaka/README.md

 - 👋 Hi!
 Welcome to my Git, this is a directory for my random projects...
 - 👀 I’m interested in technology, artificial inteligence, robotics, automation...
 Basically a nerd.
 - 🌱 I’m currently learning Python in the most random applications
-- 💞️ I’m looking to collaborate and learn about a lot of things, from how to use Git to how to cook using programing
+- 💞️ I’m looking for collaboration and learn about a lot of things, from how to use Git to how to cook using programing
 - 📫 How to reach me ...
 Google it

 <!---